open-telemetry/opentelemetry.io/content/en/docs/demo/services/quote.md

 `OTEL_PHP_INTERNAL_METRICS_ENABLED` to `true`.

-A manual metric is also emitted, which counts the number of quotes generated, including attributes for the number of items and total cost.
+A manual metric is also emitted, which counts the number of quotes generated, including an attribute for the number of items.

 A counter is created from the globally configured Meter Provider, and is incremented each time a quote is generated: